ankakusu/ankakusu.github.io/content/blog/post/20141211-ResetAnimatedInput.md

 If you test your code in desktop browsers, the support may be problematic with some of the browsers.
 For instance, when you create a search input box
 like: `<input type="search">`, a reset text button will appear automatically in browsers such as Opera, Safari and Chrome.
-Unfortunately, Firefox Mozilla does not a have support for it.
-Thus, either you might want the reset button for input of type="search" to appear in all browsers, or you might want to design your own fancy reset button, you will learn how to do it in this blog post.
-Believe me, it is not as easy as it seems.
+Unfortunately, not for Firefox Mozilla.
+Thus, either you might want the reset button for input of type="search" to appear in all browsers, or you might want to design your own fancy one, you will learn how to do it in this blog post.
+Believe me, it is not as easy as it seems so.

 <!--MORE-->